 This interview has been edited for length and clarity.

-We are under Israeli attack because of the kind of work we are doing on the ground—because we are succeeding in protecting and supporting farmers, prisoners, children, woman and all other vulnerable groups in Palestinian society.
+We are under Israeli attack because of the kind of work we are doing on the ground—because we are succeeding in protecting and supporting farmers, prisoners, children, women and all other vulnerable groups in Palestinian society.

 - Sahar Francis